codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 In the request URL, make sure that the transaction's `id` is unique as it serves as an idempotence key.
 Codat validates the `id` to ensure that it's unique to a company, preventing the creation of duplicate transactions in your SMB's accounting software.

-Next, you need to follow up with an expense sync to reflect this item of spend in the customer's accounting platform.
-We cover this in detail in [Sync expenses](/expenses/sync-process/syncing-expenses).

 ```json title="Transfer transaction request body"
 {
   "Description": "Sample transfer description",